Ottoman–Safavid relations: Role of religion

 Islam played an especially important role in defining the Ottoman–Safavid relationship.
 Both the Safavids and Ottomans relied on ties to Islam to help justify their individual rules.
 However, Islamic law prevents war of Muslims against each other, unless a religious need arises to enforce a sacred law or to check transgressions against it.
-Thus, for one power to wage war against the other, he would have to justify the action religiously.
+Thus, for one power to wage war against the other, they would have to justify the action religiously.
 Selim I, sultan of the Ottoman Empire in the early 1500s, looked for such justification.
-Religious scholars and officials in the Ottoman Empire quickly labeled Shah Ismail, and by extension his followers, a threat to Islam for the teachings they saw as heretical.
-As a result, Selim I ordered the execution of any sympathizers of Shah Ismail both in Constantinople and throughout Ottoman lands.
+Religious scholars and officials in the Ottoman Empire quickly labeled Shah Ismail I, and by extension his followers, a threat to Islam for the teachings they saw as heretical.
+As a result, Selim I ordered the execution of any sympathizers of Shah Ismail I both in Constantinople and throughout Ottoman lands.

 Safavid threat in the Ottoman Empire

 Map of the Safavid Iran.
 The area of Mesopotamia, permanently lost to the Ottomans in 1639 is shaded.

 The severity with which Selim I addressed the Safavid Empire reflected the threat that he felt emerging within the Ottoman borders.
 In 1507, Ismail I raided Anatolia, revealing the beginnings of the threat that the newly emerging Safavid Empire represented.
 Uprisings in Anatolia by followers of the Shia sect in the Şahkulu rebellion in 1511 solidified Selim's fear of internal rebellion.
 The uprisings and Shia culture retained influence from Shah Ismail and the Safavids.
 He embraced the same rhetoric used against the Safavids send military force to crush the rebellion.